RinniSwift/Computer-Science-with-iOS/communicationPatterns.md

 - NotificationCenter is an obective-C API which makes the code fragile because of not being able to use generics to retain type safety.
 - Does not supporty seperation of concerns.
 Notifications are broadcasted app-wide.
 This is really convenient but makes relationships between objects loose.

+:warning: NotificationCenter observers are automatically unregistered on dealloc in iOS 9 and above!

 ## KVO
 ## Instantiation / prepareForSegue / unwindSegue